 In an effort to get more kids reading, devices such as the Kindle, Nook, Kobo and Likebook Mars E-Reader do at least offer us the option to explore the wide world of literature.

 This International Children’s Book Day, whether your child is holding a tablet or a physical book, it’s time to explore the world of children’s literature.
-They say that ‘Art reflects Life’ – living as we are in the digital world, let’s see what we can learn from these classic children’s books about how to stay cyber safe in 2022.
+They say that ‘Art reflects Life’ – living as we are in the digital world, let’s see what we can learn from these classic children’s books about how to stay cyber safe.
 Happy Reading!

 This much-loved bear and his friends have delighted children and adults alike since his inception in 1922.
 Piglet notably takes his security extremely seriously, having adopted the broken ‘Trespassers Will’ sign and making it his own.